ushmm/atrocity-prevention-data/README.md

 ##############################################

-### [half weighted] Invert (absolute value of) strength of evidence for factors with negative SoE / vote count values
+### Invert (absolute value of) strength of evidence for factors with negative SoE / vote count values

 ##############################################